AdobeDocs/commerce-merchant-services.en/help/live-search/implementation-overview.md

 ---
 # Implementation Overview

-[!DNL Live Search] for Adobe Commerce is a SaaS that provides performant, filterable and sortable search results for your online store.
+[!DNL Live Search] for Adobe Commerce is a SaaS product that provides performant, filterable, and sortable search results for your online store.
 This topic provides a high-level overview of how to install and configure [!DNL Live Search] for Adobe Commerce.

 ## [!DNL Live Search] components

 [!DNL Live Search] consists of two components:

-* Search Field/Popover - installing [!DNL Live Search] replaces the default search text field with a [!DNL Live Search] text field, which is delivered through the service in Javascript.
+* Search Field/Popover - installing [!DNL Live Search] replaces the default search text field with a [!DNL Live Search] text field, which is delivered through the service in JavaScript.
 Typing into this search field sends the query to the [!DNL Live Search] SaaS infrastructure and the results are returned within the [!DNL Live Search] popover widget, showing live results under the search text field.
 * Product Listing Page (PLP) widget - When you click Enter to send the final search query, the search results are returned within the PLP widget, which is build and served from the Adobe SaaS infrastructure to your storefront.
 The PLP widget allows for filtering/faceting, depending on your store configuration.
-* [!DNL Live Search] admin - Where you can define facets, synonyms and other [!DNL Live Search] features
+* [!DNL Live Search] admin - Where you can define facets, synonyms, and other [!DNL Live Search] features

 ## Workflow overview